Best kids’ headphones: the best headphones for kids revealed

 Kids love the same things we adults do: music, mindless mobile games and chocolate.

 But you need to introduce them to each of these carefully.
-Music is perhaps the easiest to control, when you get a pair of the best kids’ headphones.
+Music is perhaps the easiest to control if you buy a pair of the best kids’ headphones.

 All of our best kids’ headphones below cap the output at 85dB unless stated.
 This is the most common audiologist’s recommendation.